 Now you know the best practices for building your client profiles, it’s time to get started.
 No matter your type of business, everything comes down to your target audience.
 If you don’t know who they are, everything you do may just be missing the mark.

 If you’re unsure what to do next, we’re here to help.
 We have put together a handy guide to everything you need to understand about client profiles.
-Our guidebook also includes FREE templates so you can start creating your own personas for your company.
+Our guide also includes free templates so you can start creating your own profiles and personas straight away.

 We’ll guide you through the process, step by step.
 Easy!
-Download your free copy of our Customer Profile Template now.
+Download your free copy of our Client Profile Template now.